nguyendangson/nguyendangson/README.md

 # 🧐 About me:
 I am currently a Ph.D. candidate graduated in May 2024 in Mathematics at The University of Alabama, Tuscaloosa.
-I also earned a Master's degree in Optimization and Statistics at Wayne State University, Detroit, Michigan.
+I also earned a Master's degree in Optimization and Statistics at Wayne State University, Detroit, Michigan in 2018.

 Currently, I am looking for jobs e.g. Data Science, Statistician, Quantitative Analysis/Research, Machine Learning Engineering, and Computational Science